ARTICLE PROCESSING CHARGES

 References (in text):

-For Example; natural habitats have been degraded (Altaf, 2010; Umair et al., 2013) and converted into agricultural lands during the last 10, 000 years (Bouma and Droogers, 1998).
-However, the agricultural intensification started at the end of the 20th century (Pimentel et al., 2004) and the scenario resulted in a conflict between the natural biodiversity and the humans (Henle et al., 2008).
-Although, the increased yields of agricultural lands and intensification of agriculture are the need of the day, at the same time the conservation of species is also equally important.
-Humans have invaded almost all types of ecosystems and their role in protection can never be denied (Henle et al., 2008).
+For example, natural habitats have been degraded (Altaf, 2010) and converted into agricultural lands during the last 10,000 years (Bouma and Droogers, 1998).
+However, agricultural intensification began at the end of the 20th century (Pimentel et al., 2004), leading to a conflict between natural biodiversity and humans (Henle et al., 2008).
+Although increased yields on agricultural land and the intensification of agriculture are the needs of the day, the conservation of species is equally important.
+Humans have invaded nearly all types of ecosystems, and their role in protection is undeniable (Henle et al., 2008).

 References:

 Altaf, M. 2010.
 Ecology and Diversity of Birds of Head Qadirabad, Gujranwala, Pakistan.
-Thesis M.Phil.
-Department Wildlife and Ecology, University of Veterinary and Animal Sciences, Lahore.
+Thesis, M.Phil.
+Department of Wildlife and Ecology, University of Veterinary and Animal Sciences, Lahore.

 Pimentel, D., B. Berger, D. Filiberto, M. Newton, B. Wolfe, E. Karabinakis, S. Clark, E. Poon, E. Abbett and S. Nandagopal.
 2004.
 Water resources: agricultural and environmental issues.
 BioScience 54: 909-918.